Treatment of Phantom Pain

 Until recently phantom limb pain and stump pain have been difficult to control, all this changed once FDA approved Percutaneous (under the skin) Peripheral Nerve Stimulators (PNS).

 What is Peripheral Nerve Stimulation?

-Lower Limb: Femoral or Sciatic Nerves, either individually or collectively might be contributing to phantom/stump pain.
+Lower Limb: A nerve can either individually or collectively be responsible for pain.

-Insurance Coverage: Medicare and some private insurances fully cover the placement of peripheral nerve stimulators.
+Medicare, Aetna, and some private insurances fully cover peripheral nerve stimulation.

 Steps in Diagnosing & Managing your Phantom/Stump Pain: